JessicaBarclay/CV/README.md

 ### Communication

 * Makers taught me key skills, such as reviewing my course mates work on Github.
 Feeding back and reflecting on one another's code was a really rewarding way to gain clarity on one's ability, and to understand others code.
-* As a Photographer at Noble Studios I created work for advertising and e-commerce, working alongside designers and marketing teams.
+* As a Photographer at Noble Studios, I created work for advertising and e-commerce, working alongside designers and marketing teams.
 We would break down User Stories, allowing us to have a clear understanding of the problem we were solving.

 ## Projects